Embever/embever_docs/docs/getting_started/uaf.md

 Now that you have the representatin of your real physical Device in Embever IoT Core you can now proceed with running a smple applicaiton on your IoT Device to send some telemetry data.

 ## Run Sample Application on your IoT Device
-{{platform}} offers an Application Framework designed to simplify and speed up IoT application development.
+{{UAF}} offers an Application Framework designed to simplify and speed up IoT application development.
 This framework delivers essential IoT functionalities out of the box, eliminating the need for developers to implement them from scratch.
 With built-in support for telemetry data transfer, file transfers, firmware updates, and more, the framework handles complex connectivity, protocol management, and security implementations, allowing developers to focus on creating their applications.
 Read more about Application Framework [here](/concepts/app_framework).

 We will now see how to use the Application framework to build a sample IoT applicaiton which sends telemetry data to the cloud.